 For espresso, the contact time is much shorter at only 20-40 seconds.

 If the coffee doesn't interact with the water for a sufficient amount of time, the resulting flavor will likely end up tasting weak and/or sour.

 By contrast, if the coffee is in contact with water for too long, the resulting flavor will likely be strong and/or bitter.

 To brew good coffee, you should be aware of the total brew time in order to troubleshoot for over-extraction (strong, bitter coffee) and under-extraction (weak, sour coffee).

 Good saturation means that the water is passing through the ground coffee as equally as possible.

 It may seem trivial, but every particle of coffee needs to make the same amount of contact with water to extract at the most consistent rate possible.

-In the picture above, the coffee grounds on the left are being saturated more frequently by water and thus extracting at a higher rate.
+In the image above, the coffee grounds on the left are being saturated more thoroughly by the water, therefore extracting the brewed coffee at a higher rate.

-By the time the water reaches the other side of the filter, the original coffee that was wet will have been extracted two times, three times, or really, who-knows-how-many times more than the dry coffee in the picture above.
+By the time the water reaches the other side of the filter, the original coffee that was wet will have been extracted two times, three times, or really, who-knows-how-many times more than the dry coffee.